kirenguyen/pepperServer/README.md

 ## Unpairing a Micro:Bit or Robot

 At the moment, you can send a message from a Micro:Bit or Robot to cut the pairing.
-The websocket connection must have a device that was paired, but unpairing can still be called even if the device is not paired without failure.
+The websocket connection must have a device that was paired, and the connection must have be paired before unpairing, otherwise a failedResponse object will be returned.

 Make sure the messageType is `messageType.unpairDevice`.
 That's the only parameter; both devices in the pairing will be disconnected.

 Here is a sample script for unpairing from Pepper:

 ```javascript
 const RoboMessage = require('../messages/robo-message');